marviuss/Tweet-Sentiment-Classifier/README.md

 Before vectorization, the text undergoes tokenization and formatting processes to improve performance.
 Therefore, the tweets are converted to lowercase, unnecessary parts (stop words, links, and mentions) are removed, and they are tokenized (split into individual words).

 ### Vectorization
 Vectorization is conducted with the help of GloVe embeddings.
-Each token from a sentence is checked with keys in the GloVe dictionary and if a match is found it is assigned to a 100-dimensional vector.
-As part of the experiment, if a token does not match with any words within the dictionary it is replaced by one of its synonyms.
+Each token from a sentence is checked with keys in the GloVe dictionary and if a match is found, it is assigned to a 100-dimensional vector.
+As part of the experiment, if a token does not match any words within the dictionary, it is replaced by one of its synonyms.

-**Note** : If a tweet is empty the vector is filled with 0s.
-If a word and its synonym do not have a match they are skipped.
+**Note** : If a tweet is empty, the vector is filled with 0s.
+If a word and its synonym do not match, they are skipped.

 ## Models used